Bose is a tough competitor in the audio industry, and the Bose TV Speaker is their newest release yet. However, is it worth the hype?

 Bose TV Speaker Sound Quality

-This soundbar is a 2.0 sound system setup, meaning it only has two speakers that improve the sound of your TV.
+This soundbar is a 2.0 sound system setup, meaning it only has two speakers that improve the sound of your TV (just like these Vizio 2.0 soundbars).
 Then again, for TV content, it produces a fairly well-balanced soundstage.

 Testing this soundbar in our listening room was a decent experience.
 The mids and highs were great, especially when we watched movies and TV shows.
 Everything said on-screen was loud and clear, and we didn’t need subtitles to hear whispered conversations.